stineje/ecen4293F25/Python/tictactoe/README.md

 > *“A strange game.
 The only winning move is not to play.”*

-This was given as an in-class assignment during my ecen4293 Class
+This was given as an in-class assignment during my ecen4293 class

 ## Movie Clips
 - [War Games Film Clip with IMSAI computer](https://youtu.be/YIh41wZEd5c?si=wAICzz-fUdx2BgQI)